xichenpan/xichenpan.github.io/docs/index.md

 ## News

+[10/2023] :church: Our paper was accepted by ICLR 2024, check it out [here](https://xichenpan.com/kosmosg/).
+See you in Vienna!

 [10/2023] :beach_with_umbrella: Our paper was accepted by WACV 2024 as Oral, check it out [here](http://arxiv.org/abs/2211.10950).

 [09/2023] :party_popper: Excited to start my CS Ph.D. at [NYU Courant](https://cs.nyu.edu/home/index.html) advised by Prof. [Saining Xie](https://www.sainingxie.com/).